-The back cover displays a light bulb being lit up through mutual inductance which requires an AC power source while the coils shown being powered by a battery; textbook also has several typos and printing errors
+Back cover displays light bulb being lit up through mutual inductance which requires an AC power source while the coils shown being powered by a battery; textbook also has many typos, printing errors

 There seems to be no end to errors cropping up in state board textbooks and the problem, say many teachers, is leaving a bad impression on students.

 After a series of errors were found in the History and Geography textbooks of Std X students and in the Std III Geography textbook, students and teachers have now pointed out an error on the back cover of the Std XII Physics textbook (see box) this year, apart from other blunders in it.